 3. Seal All Doors and Windows to Prevent Drafts

-According to our furnace replacement in Gilbert, AZ, correcting drafts around openings like doors and windows accounts for up to $400 of the typical annual energy cost.
+According to our heat pump installation in Tucson, AZ, correcting drafts around openings like doors and windows accounts for up to $400 of the typical annual energy cost.
 Your thermostat may raise or decrease the heat due to drafts, resulting in a higher energy bill.
 Yikes!
 Thankfully, there is a simple solution.

 4. Use the Shading Devices to Your Advantage